Tenders and Contracts

 A Tender is a bid submitted by a supplier, normally in competition with other suppliers where they offer to provide goods, services or works to the Council.
 Almost all tenders take into account award criteria covering both quality and price in order to identify the Most Economically Advantageous Tender (MEAT).
 Quality criteria will usually include method of delivery, quality of service, etc. and price or cost criteria will usually be based on price alone or total cost if volumes need to be taken into consideration.

-Purchases that have an estimated value in excess of £50K are subject to the Council’s Contract Standing Orders which dictate that we undertake a formal tender process.
+Purchases that have an estimated value in excess of £25K are subject to the Council’s Contract Procedure Rules which dictate that we undertake a formal tender process.

 Why does the Council need to go to Tender?

 It is important that the Council obtains value for money when procuring goods, services and works and to achieve this opportunities need to be opened up for competition in the market place.
-It also ensures that all of our procurement is open and transparent and compliant with both Internal Standing Orders and European Procurement Directives.
+It also ensures that all of our procurement is open and transparent and compliant with both Contract Procedure Rules and Public Contract Regulations 2015.

 Where can I find out about Tender/Quotation Opportunities?

-All procurement opportunities over the value of £25k are advertised on the National Procurement Website www.sell2wales.gov.uk and it is recommended that you register free of charge on this site.
+All procurement opportunities over the value of £25k are advertised on the National Procurement Website Sell2Wales and it is recommended that you register free of charge on this site.
 This will allow you to promote your organisation not only to Pembrokeshire County Council but to the wider Welsh Public Sector so that you receive automatic e-mail alerts of suitable tendering opportunities.
-Contracts over the EU Threshold (currently £164,176 for Services and Supplies and £4,104,394 for Works contracts) are advertised in the Official Journal for the European Union (OJEU) which can be viewed and accessed via Tenderers Electronic Daily (TED), the on-line version of OJEU at http://ted.europa.eu.int.
-Where appropriate, tenders are also advertised in the local press and occasionally the national press, together with an appropriate trade magazine or publication.
-A list of current contracts appears on the Authority’s website (www.pembrokeshire.gov.uk) indicating start and expiry dates of existing contracts, current suppliers and the responsible Procurement Officer dealing with that contract.
+Contracts over the PCR 2015 threshold are advertised in the Find a Tender Service (FTS).
+Where appropriate, tenders are also advertised on social media.
+A list of current contracts appears on the Authority’s website indicating start and expiry dates of existing contracts, current suppliers and the responsible Procurement Officer dealing with that contract.

 Who is involved in the Tendering process?